vuejs/devtools-next/docs/plugins/api.md

   name: 'vue-use',
   // title to display in the tab
   title: 'VueUse',
-  // any icon from Iconify Ic Baseline
+  // any icon from material design icons or a URL to an image
   icon: 'auto-awesome',
   // iframe view
   view: {